Return Statement

 What is the Return Statement?

-The return statement is used to send a value from a function back to the main part of your program.
+return statement is used inside a function to send a value back to the caller.

 Real-World Return Scenarios